 This course is designed to be taken in conjunction with MU-SIC-008 or with private instruction from a qualified off-campus instructor.
 The student will learn appropriate performance decorum, techniques for concentration, "stage fright" control, performance preparation skills as well as organization and presentation skills for public performance.
 There will be many opportunities to perform prepared solos in various venues with differing levels of formality.
 Two semesters of MUSIC-005 are required for music majors.
-May be repeated three times.
-LR LMC: DA aD
+May not be repeated.
+LR